furkansarikaya/FS.Transport.AMQP/docs/examples/inventory-management.md

 **Focus**: Real-time inventory updates and reservations
 **Time**: 30 minutes

-This example demonstrates how to implement real-time inventory management using FS.RabbitMQ.
+This example demonstrates how to implement real-time inventory management using FS.StreamFlow.
 It covers inventory reservation, update flows, error handling, and monitoring.

 ## 📋 What You'll Learn
 - Inventory reservation and update patterns